YellowOnion/steam-runtime-tools/README.md

 is not suitable, because its amd64 and i386 linux-libc-dev packages are not co-installable.

-The simplest way is to do the build in a Debian 8 'jessie' container:
+The simplest way is to do the build in a Debian 8 'jessie' amd64 container with selected i386 packages available, like `ci/Jenkinsfile` does:

     make sysroot=/